 SHORT-TERM LENDING CAN HELP, BUT NOT ALWAYS

-While there are more and more sound short-term lending options available to Albertans, you should only use these loans to deal with a temporary problem.
-If your debt is becoming overwhelming and you think you need help dealing with it, your best bet is to seek a licensed counsellor’s assistance.
+While more and more sound short-term lending options are available to Albertans, you should only use these loans to deal with a temporary problem.
+If your debt is overwhelming and you think you need help, your best bet is to seek a licensed counsellor’s assistance.